-10. On 31 October 2014, the Director of Audit submitted the Report of the Director of Audit on the Accounts of the Government of the HKSAR for the year ended 31 March 2014 to the President of LegCo.

-11. In 2014-15, a total of 81 accounts were audited and certified, i.e. all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and 64 other funds.
-Appendix A is a list of these 81 accounts.

-12. Our regularity audit workload has been increasing because we have to cope with the additional workload arising from:

-- (a) Strengthening our risk/compliance audit programme.
-In view of the increase in the number of government systems/programmes that involved significant spending and transactions, Audit needs to carry out more in-depth reviews or risk audits on the systems/programmes.
+- 10. On 29 October 2015, the Director of Audit submitted the Report of the Director of Audit on the Accounts of the Government of the HKSAR for the year ended 31 March 2015 to the President of LegCo. - 11.
+In 2015-16, a total of 82 accounts were audited and certified, i.e. all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and 65 other funds.
+Appendix A is a list of these 82 accounts. - 12.
+Our regularity audit workload has been increasing because we have to cope with the additional workload arising from: - (a) Strengthening our risk and compliance audit programme.
+In view of the increase in the number of government systems/programmes that involved significant spending and transactions, Audit needs to carry out more in-depth reviews or risk and compliance audits on the systems/programmes.
 Attention has also been given to ensuring that the systems/programmes are operating within the approved ambit and that the spending is incurred in accordance with laid-down policy objectives and conditions.
-To help ensure regularity, propriety and controls, our efforts have been directed towards auditing/assessing the effectiveness of the bureaux/departments' preventive and detective controls, and follow-up and rectification processes of detected errors and irregularities; and - (b) New accounting and auditing standards.
+To help ensure regularity, propriety and controls, our efforts have been directed towards auditing/assessing the effectiveness of the bureaux/departments' preventive and detective controls, and follow-up and rectification processes of detected errors and irregularities.
+In April 2016, a dedicated branch, namely the Risk and Compliance Audit Branch, was set up under the Regularity Audit Division to strengthen the conduct of such audits; and - (b) New accounting and auditing standards.
 As part of the international standards convergence project, the Hong Kong Institute of Certified Public Accountants continues to issue new and revised accounting and auditing standards from time to time.
 These accounting and auditing standards may affect the financial statements of the auditees prepared under accrual basis of accounting.
 We have deployed resources to implement the new auditing requirements, and to ensure compliance with the new and revised accounting standards by the auditees in preparing their financial statements.